Bowling for Soup: Sorry for Partyin and departure from Jive (2009–2010)

 Bowling for Soup released Merry Flippin' Christmas Volume 1 digitally on November 26, 2009.

-The band is also set to film a three-part documentary entitled Bowling for Soup: My Home Town.

-2010s

-Fishin' for Woos and One Big Happy
+Fishin' for Woos and One Big Happy (2010–2012)

 Bowling for Soup released an acoustic album, Jaret & Erik 2010 UK Acoustic Tour Limited Edition CD, during Reddick and Chandler's acoustic tour in the UK in April 2010.
 The album was released after the tour on the band's online UK and US stores.
 Reddick has also stated that an acoustic album is very possible for the group's next acoustic tour, which was planned for April 2011, but nothing came of it.